St Columba’s College, St Albans

 The library is used for occasional lessons (Years 7-9), as well as private study for Sixth Formers.

-As the boys move up the school there’s more emphasis on higher education and careers, and there’s a dedicated (and super approachable) careers advisor, Mr Kelly, who meets with individuals from Year 9 and upwards to discuss their options.
-From Year 10 there are timetabled careers sessions and the boys also take the Morrisby test.
+As the students move up the school there’s more emphasis on higher education and careers, and there’s a dedicated (and super approachable) careers advisor, Mr Kelly, who meets with individuals from Year 9 and upwards to discuss their options.
+From Year 10 there are timetabled careers sessions and the students also take the Morrisby test.

 And they are particularly hot on basketball, too, having concluded last season as the most successful independent school in national competitions and the most successful basketball school in the Hertfordshire county competitions.

 As for athletics, just this year two pupils have represented Great Britain in the U20 steeplechase, another was district steeplechase champion and another 1500m district champion.
-The school has produced seven district champions in a variety of athletics events, with at least six boys representing the county five years on the trot in crosscountry.
+The school has produced seven district champions in a variety of athletics events, with at least six pupils representing the county five years on the trot in cross country.

-St Columba’s boys performed well in last year’s exams with over 50% achieving grade 9-7 (A*-A) at GCSE and 60% obtainining A*-B at A-level.
-Additionally, 70 % of leavers go on to their first choice of university, with 50% going to Russell Group Universities.
+St Columba’s students performed well in this year’s exams despite Coronavirus, with over 60% of all grades at 9-7 (A*-A) at GCSE and over 75% obtaining A*-B at A Level.
+Additionally, 70% of leavers go on to their first choice of university, with 50% going to Russell Group Universities.